-Sometimes we need to look ‘outside the box’ – here are 5 things that can help you get healthier…
+As a naturopath (in a former life!)
+I was often asked what advice I would offer to help my clients to improve health and wellbeing.
+Sometimes we need to look ‘outside the box’ – here are 5 naturopathy tips that can help you get healthier…

 1. Listen To Your Body – Don’t Ignore it:

 Some people get themselves into really big trouble because they ignore their body when it’s gently whispering that something is wrong.
 Ie – that itchy rash that you slathered with cortisone cream isn’t necessarily ‘better’ or ‘fixed’ just because it’s gone away now.
 The conditions in your body that created / gave rise to that rash are very likely still present, & you’ve made no attempt to change what you’re doing – just whacked some cream on to ‘make the noise go away’.
 That usually won’t be the last of it – often that rash will reappear somewhere else, worse than before – or you’ll get some other symptom (which may seem completely unrelated) popping up.

 One of our top naturopathy tips is never to ignore your symptoms!
 Symptoms are best treated as signals to pay greater attention to your health & make a change, not as annoyances to just remove ASAP.
 You can even use ongoing mild symptoms as a gauge to monitor where you’re at, & to help judge if a change you’ve made has been a good one for you.
 Respect your body’s attempts to communicate with you – if you ignore the whispers, you’ll have to deal with some shouting later on!

 2. Diagnosis & Treatment – Shop Around, Get a Few Opinions: